What We Do

 The Center for Hmong Studies actively supports and conducts scholarly research on the Hmong people worldwide.

-Currently, the Center is a partner in a research and education project with the Women Environmental Institute, the Association for the Advancement of Hmong Women and Ready 4 K to assess the potential impact of perfluorochemical (PFC) on Hmong families and individuals living in the East Metro area of the Twin Cities.
+The Center was a partner in a research and education project with the Women Environmental Institute, the Association for the Advancement of Hmong Women and Ready 4 K to assess the potential impact of perfluorochemical (PFC) on Hmong families and individuals living in the East Metro area of the Twin Cities.

-In past, the Center for Hmong Studies has provided support to Concordia University?s history professor, Dr. Paul Hillmer, in his work in collecting oral histories from Hmong as well as non-Hmong individuals whose lives intertwined during the Vietnam War.
-With advice from the Center staff, Dr. Paul Hillmer recently concluded a documentary film on the journey of the Hmong to Minnesota and finished a book entitled, A People’s History of the Hmong, which was published by the Minnesota Historical Press in 2010.
+In past, the Center for Hmong Studies has provided support to Concordia University’s history professor, Dr. Paul Hillmer, in his work in collecting oral histories from Hmong as well as non-Hmong individuals whose lives intertwined during the Vietnam War.
+Dr. Paul Hillmer recently concluded a documentary film on the journey of the Hmong to Minnesota and finished a book entitled, A People’s History of the Hmong, which was published by the Minnesota Historical Press in 2010.

 The Center also served as the fiscal agent for a documentary film produced by Kao Kalia Yang, a poet and an author, documenting the lives of Hmong living in the refugee camp of Ban Vinai in Thailand.
 The Center for Hmong Studies has worked with the Friends of the St. Paul Public Library, Hmong American Institute for Learning and Coffee House Press to launch Kao Kalia Yang?s latest book, the Latehomecomer.

-The 3rd International Conference on Hmong Studies took place in April of 2010.
-Work are underway for the 4th International Conference on Hmong Studies, which will take place from March 30 – 31st, 2012 at Concordia University.
+The Center is now planning for the 7th International Conference on Hmong Studies, which will take place from April 6-7, 2018.
 Check our conference website for updates and registration information.